gor181/sql-course/chapter5.md

 msg4 = "If you look at the distribution at n=4 you see that it spans the range 5% to 95%." test_mc(correct = 1, feedback_msgs = c(msg1,msg2,msg3, msg4))
 ```

-`@possible_answers`
-- It's most likely around 50%, but there is large uncertainty.
-- It could be anywhere from 0% to 100%.
-- It's more likely to be above 50%.
-- It is close to 50% with high probability.

-`@feedback`

 ---